-When you are healthy and free of any injuries, it’s hard to imagine becoming disabled.
+When you are healthy and free of any injuries or illnesses, it’s hard to imagine becoming disabled.
 A disability doesn’t have to be permanent.
 It can be an illness or injury that keeps you from immediately returning to work.
 Disability insurance income is designed to provide monetary benefits when you are recovering.
 This type of insurance is a branch of health insurance.

 Many employers offer group disability insurance.
 If you are able to have the premium come directly from your paycheck, it is wise to have it deducted after taxes.
 This concept is opposite of what most people think.
 However, if your premium is paid before taxes, once you have a claim, your benefits will be subject to income tax.
 When you are disabled, you will most likely need as much money as possible.

 Disability insurance comes in two different forms – short-term and long-term.
 Most disability insurance policies require that you must be disabled for a certain period of time before you will be eligible for disability insurance benefits.
 These insurance policies also have an established time limit in which you are allowed to receive payments.
 Disability insurance benefits will be paid as a percentage of your income.
 For example, your benefits could be equivalent to 66 2/3 percent of your gross income.